fjp/ppp/ch1-computers_people_and_programming/ch1-exercises.md

 1. Pick an activity you do most days (such as going to class, eating dinner, or watching television).
 Make a list of ways computers are directly or indirectly involved.

+The activity going to work involves computers in the form of traffic lights that are controlled by computers.
+My bike and car (depending which vehicle I choose to go to work) were designed using computers and my car contains multiple electronic control units.
+Before I leave the house I check the weather with my phone which involves not only my smartphone but computers that were used to determin the weather forecast.
+At work I enter the building using a chip card reader which uses cryptographie.

 2. Pick a profession, preferably one that you have some interest in or some knowledge of.
 Make a list of activities done by people in that profession that involve computers.
 3. Swap your list from exercise 2 with a friend who picked a different profes- sion and improve his or her list.
 When you have both done that, compare your results.
 Remember: There is no perfect solution to an open-ended ex- ercise; improvements are always possible.
 4. From your own experience, describe an activity that would not have been possible without computers.